Constrained nuclear-electronic orbital second-order Moller-Plesset perturbation theory: Theory

 where $\textbf{t}^{\text{e}}$, $\textbf{t}^{\text{en}}$, and $\textbf{t}^{\text{n}}$ are the electronic, electronic-nuclear, and nuclear t-amplitudes, respectively.
 Following the derivation of multicomponent orbital-optimized MP2 of Pavo\v{s}evi\'{c} et al. for the coupled cluster t-amplitudes and $\Lambda$-equations within the conventional NEO framework \cite{Pav}, and adapting the nuclear and electronic-nuclear expressions to treat all nuclei, the multicomponent NEO-MP2 Hylleraas expressions are:

 and respectively.
-Here the Einstein summation convention is used and repeated cross indices are contracted over.
 The indices $M$ and $N$ are again used to distinguish between different nuclei in the sums.
-The lowercase $f$ here represent elements of the NEO Fock matrix, the lowercase $t$ represent the t-amplitudes and the lowercase $\lambda$ represent the $\Lambda$-amplitudes.
+The lowercase $f$ here represent elements of the NEO Fock matrix, the lowercase $g$ represent antisymmetrized two-particle integrals for pairs of electrons or simply coulomb integrals for mixed electron-nucleus pairs or for pair of nuclei, the lowercase $t$ represent the t-amplitudes, and the lowercase $\lambda$ represent the $\Lambda$-amplitudes.